 Our thoughts are powerful.

-I remember the thoughts that caused me to leave my marriage ten years ago.
+I remember the thoughts that caused me to leave my marriage eleven years ago.

-Those same thoughts fueled the affair I ended up having.
+Those same thoughts fueled the affair I was having.

 And I’m reminded of those messages every time I spend time with a guy in crisis, because what he’s telling himself are the same things I told myself.
 There’s a little verse in the Bible that says, “There’s nothing new under the sun” and I see that everyday as a marriage coach.
 The same thoughts that nearly destroyed my marriage are destroying marriages all over the place.

 Don’t be a statistic.
 If you’re thinking any of these thoughts, let me assure you you’re not alone, but also give you some important perspective you need to understand.

 Oh how I remember feeling this.
 It really feeds a feeling of hopelessness.
 Here’s what I want you to know, though.
 This thought isn’t true.
 If all you’re doing is complaining (either to yourself or to your spouse), your marriage won’t change.
 If all you’re doing is stewing on the inside and growing bitter, your marriage won’t change.
 If all you’re doing is being passive and not taking action, your marriage won’t change.
 However, if you’ll communicate your unhappiness and desire for change AND find a marriage coach or counselor to help you, CHANGE IS ABSOLUTELY POSSIBLE.
 It’s okay to tell your spouse you’ve actually entertained leaving so they understand the seriousness of your communication.
 There is hope!
 And with God, all things are possible!